Package Management in Python#

 bash Miniforge3-$(uname)-$(uname -m).sh

-The installer script will ask you to review the license terms.
-Press Enter to
+The installer will ask you to review the license terms.
+Press Enter to continue, scroll to the end, type yes

 (base) User@Host:~$